 Drop off during Early Voting.
 We have secure ballot boxes at every Early Voting site during Early Voting hours.
 No need to stand in line.

 Drop off at any of our four offices.
 Right after we mail out our first ballots, we set up secure ballot boxes at our offices.
 Come by when our offices are open and drop your ballot off.
 These offices are the only place you can drop a ballot off on Election Day.

 When we receive your ballot, we check your signature against the signature you submitted when you registered to vote.
-If your signature has changed over time, you'll need to submit a new voter registration form to update your signature.
+If your signature has changed over time, you'll need to use a voter registration application to update your signature.
 Signatures must be updated before Vote By Mail ballot canvassing begins.

-If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return this form no later than 5 p.m. on the day before the election.
+If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature affidavit no later than 5 p.m. on the day before the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.

 Mistakes happen!
 If you are filling out your Vote By Mail ballot and you make a mistake, let us know.
 Whether voting by mail or at the polling place, voters can receive up to two replacements ballots before their ballot has been cast.
 Once the ballot has been mailed to our office, dropped in a ballot box, or inserted into a ballot scanning machine, your ballot has been cast and no replacements can be issued.